Was this page helpful?

 • If you don't want a locale to fallback to anything, set its fallbackCode property to null.

 • You can create fallback chains.
 For example de-CH (Swiss German) fallbacks to de-AT (Austrian German) and de-AT fallbacks to de-DE (German German) is a valid setup.
-If a locale in the chain doesn't have content, the API will try the next one.
+If a locale in the chain doesn't have content, the API requests the next one.

 • Your fallback chain can't contain cycles, for example a fallback chain where de-CH fallbacks to de-AT and de-AT fallbacks to de-CH.

-• Contentful will only use the content of the fallback locale when the requested one is not present in the entry or asset (i.e. you request 'en-US' but the entry has only content for 'de-DE').
-This means that values like null or an empty string ("") will not cause the system to use the value of the fallback locale.
+• Contentful uses the content of the fallback locale only when the requested one is not present in the entry or asset (i.e. you request 'en-US' but the entry has only content for 'de-DE').
+This means that values like null or an empty string ("") don't trigger the system to use the value of the fallback locale.
 This can only be set via the API, and not with the web app or client libraries.

-• If you don't specify a locale in your request, you will receive the entry from the default locale (en-US in this example):
+• If you don't specify a locale in your request, the entry from the default locale (en-US in this example) is delivered:

 curl -X GET "https://cdn.contentful.com/spaces/<SPACE_ID>/entries/<ENTRY_ID>?access_token=<CONTENT_DELIVERY_KEY>"